 City of Seattle Information Technology - Community Technology Program

-Matching grants of up to $50,000 to Seattle, Washington nonprofits, neighborhood groups, Parent-Teacher-Student Associations (PTSA), business groups, and other community-based organizations for digital equity projects.
-The purpose of this program is to provide technology opportunities to all of Seattle's residents and communities – especially those who are historically underserved or underrepresented.
+Matching grants of up to $25,000 to Seattle, Washington nonprofits, neighborhood groups, Parent-Teacher-Student Associations (PTSA), business groups, and other community-based organizations for digital equity projects.
+Funding is intended for projects that provide technology opportunities to all of Seattle's residents and communities – especially those who are historically underserved or underrepresented.

 The Technology Matching Fund aims to address gaps that exist in the following areas: